 There are other anti-counterfeiting techniques out there so you’re certainly not limited to these options.
 You may not be able to stop counterfeiters, but using one or more anti-counterfeiting techniques (along with tamper evident seals and packaging) can make it harder for them to damage your brand and trick consumers.

 Brand owners use tamper evident seals for a variety of reasons like product safety, freshness, brand differentiation, and anti-counterfeiting.
 Tamper evident seals can be printed in different styles to fit your security and packaging needs.
 At Consolidated Label, we can print:

 - Blank or custom labels can be used as cost-effective seals that are applied to a certain area to show that the product hasn’t been opened.
 If you’re looking for a higher level of protection, however, we recommend shrink sleeve labels with a perforated seal or shrink bands.

 - Commonly known as “shrink sleeves,” these full-body labels make products stand out with visually attractive graphics that completely wrap around a container.
 They’re more than a pretty face – they’re harder to counterfeit than pressure sensitive labels because they’re more complex.
 We can incorporate tamper evident seals on shrink sleeve labels that are perforated in a “T” or “V” shape.

 - Shrink bands are film strips that are shrunk to fit around the cap and neck of a bottle or jar to show the product hasn’t been opened.
-You can choose between non-perforated or perforated for easy removable, and blank or custom printed design (recommended for brand identity and anti-counterfeiting).
+You can choose between non-perforated or perforated for easy removing, and blank or custom printed design (recommended for brand identity and anti-counterfeiting).